 Learn basic HTML formatting you can use to format content in your posts and pages …

-A Beginner’s Guide To Using HTML Formatting Tags In WordPress – Step-By-Step Tutorial
+Using HTML Formatting Tags In WordPress – Step-By-Step Tutorial

-- Someone creates content for your website.
-You spot a couple of mistakes in the text, like a word that should not have been made bold, or a hyperlink pointing to an incorrect destination.
-Having a little knowledge of HTML helps you correct simple errors in your content without delay, and without needing to go and ask (or pay) a webmaster, a web designer, or someone else to do it for you.
+- Someone creates content for your site.
+You spot a couple of basic mistakes in the text, like a line of text that should not have been made bold, or a hyperlink that is pointing to the wrong destination URL.
+Knowing some basic HTML will help you edit and fix simple mistakes in your copy without delay, and without having to go and ask (or pay) a webmaster, a web designer, or someone else to do it for you.

 HTML is an acronym for HyperText Markup Language.
 According to Wikipedia’s definition of HTML …